-how to get to Loch Ness:
+How to get to Loch Ness:

 Set off early in the morning, around 8am, and leave the hustle and bustle of Edinburgh for the glorious Scottish countryside.
 The drive to Loch Ness is stunning, passing many of the highlights of the Scottish Highlands including Ben Nevis, Fort William and Stirling Castle.
 On arrival at Loch Ness, enjoy a picnic lunch and you’ll have time for a boat cruise or hike.
 The tour includes a professional guide in English and audio guides in several different languages.

-Day Tour to Loch Ness from Inverness:
+Glasgow to Loch Ness